Capstone-Projects-2025-Spring/project-003-story-builder-team-1/documentation/docs/requirements/features-and-requirements.md

   - The User will be able to override the list of critiques to focus on
   - The User will be able to suggest their own critiques

-- Agent progress will be saved incrementally as a linked list to allow the user to revert to a previous point or quickly train another agent
+- Agent progress will be saved incrementally as a linked list to allow the user to revert to a previous progress point or quickly train another agent with existing data

 - User account data, Agent Progress, and writing drafts will all be stored in a database

 ## Nonfunctional Requirements

+- The interface will be simple to use, and will be relatively minimalistic to avoid confusion
+- The application will function as a web application, allowing for the user to utilize the application in most web browsers
+- The Agents can take on "personas" such as William Shakespeare, Dr. Seuss, J. R. R. Tolkien, etc, which will impact the Agent's writing style
+- User can give both story details and response feedback by writing text, attaching documents, or giving voice messages
+- Agents will be able to ask clarifying questions to better understand user input, and the user can also ask clarifying questions to the Agents
+- The User will be able to track the amount of occurences of a character or a specified plot point within an Agent's draft